tredfern/terminus/README.md

 * 100% Test Coverage
 * Easy to mod and extend
 * Repeatable game play
-* A feeling of story
+* A feeling of a story

 ## Development